zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

     }
 });
 ```
-Explanation:  The The EntityView `item` observable does not change because the "data merge" algorithm does not replace objects that are already cached, unless such objects are  array items.
+Explanation:  The The EntityView `item` observable does not change because the "data merge" algorithm does not replace objects that are previously cached, unless such objects are  array items.
 Instead, objects are merged in-place, which optimizes for limited/no UI re-rendering when data changes, as specified in  [#data-merging](#data-merging).

 Solution: A better coding pattern is to use `ko.reactor` and `ko.computed` as follows.